X16Community/x16-emulator/README.md

 * To convert the basic file from ASCII to tokenized BASIC encoding, reboot the machine and paste the ASCII text using `Ctrl + V` (Mac: `Cmd + V`) into the terminal.
 You can now run the program with `RUN`, or use the `SAVE` BASIC command to write the tokenized version to the host disk.
 Below is an example.
   1. Copy ASCII text from host basic file "PRG.BAS"
-  2. Past into new terminal session
+  2. Paste into new terminal session
   3. `SAVE"ENCODED.BAS`
   4. Now you can restart the emulator and load the encoded basic file with `LOAD"ENCODED.BAS"`
   5. Run with `RUN"ENCODED.BAS"`